aerobase/aerobase-documentation/README.md

-Keycloak Documentation
+Aerobase Documentation
 ======================

 Open Source Identity and Access Management for modern Applications and Services.

-For more information about Keycloak visit the [Keycloak homepage](http://keycloak.org) and [Keycloak blog](http://blog.keycloak.org).
+For more information about Aerobase visit the [Aerobase homepage](http://aerobase.io) and [Aerobase blog](http://blog.aerobase.io).

-Contributing to Keycloak Documentation
+Contributing to Aerobase Documentation
 --------------------------------------

 See our [Contributor's Guide](internal_resources/contributing.adoc).
 The directory also includes a set of templates and other resources to help you get started.